Pillars of Moral Character

 The neo-traditional Japanese moral character

-of both Japanese society and Japanese individuals is built upon four key elements, which can best be compared to the European concept of Virtues
+(at both the individual and societal level) is built upon four key elements, which can best be compared to the European Virtues

 : On, Gimu, Giri

 .
 All four of these touch upon the Japanese concept of 'honor', which combines elements of reputation, self-respect, and personal moral/ethical code.

 - On (恩)